• Skip to main content

 Step 1 Heat Ghee

-In a large Kadai or wok, add ghee and gradullay add makhana.
+In a large Kadai or wok, add ghee and gradually add makhana.
 Roast them on slow flame for about 2-3 minutes.
 They would absorb ghee and become light yellow.
 Switch off the flame immediately and keep sauteing for uniform roasting.

 You may make keep half of the roasted makhana aside for making sweet.